Suman7495/rl-botics/README.md

 - `policies`: Common policies such as Random Policy, Softmax Policy and Gaussian Policy
 - `utils`: Functions to compute the expected return and the Generalized Advantage Estimation (GAE)

+### Algorithm Directories
+Each algorithm directory contains at least 3 files:
+- `main.py`: Main script to run the algorithm
+- `hyperparameters.py`: File to contain the default hyperparameters
+- `<name>.py`: Implementation of the algorithm

+Some algorithm directories may have additional files specific to the algorithm.

 ## Contributing

 ## Credits